svekeman/www-greenitglobe/www.greenitglobe.com/content/home/benefits_box.md

 benefit2_link = "benefits/scalability"

 benefit3_title = "Self-Healing IT"
 benefit3_text = "Gener8 is a software defined solution with embedded self healing capability.
-Our algoritms detect and prevent possible failures and regenate your IT workloads on the fly." benefit3_link = "benefits/scalability"
+Our algoritms detect and prevent possible failures and regenerate your IT workloads on the fly." benefit3_link = "benefits/scalability"

 benefit4_title = "Complete Control"